usnistgov/feasst/dev/README.rst

 * HS-only simulations can use TrialComputeMoveMayer without computing energy of old configuration
 * Refactor arguments so that they can be checked for usage (especially in Trials)
 * Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
 Rename Compute->Decide?.
-* See if there is a performance difference for const_cast pointer to constant Reference.
-If not, remove const pntrs.
 * Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT
 * Speed up RNG by maintaining int_distribution like dis_double
 * Document utils lj, spce, rpm in tutorials